-Site Type: VBA/VHA/NCA Length of Retention

-or Program Office

-VHA Financial Records: Different forms of financial records are retained 1-7 years based on specific retention schedules.
+Site Type: VBA/VHA/NCA or Program Office Length of Retention VHA Financial Records: Chapter 4- Finance Management 4000- Financial Management and Reporting Records.
+Covered under the RCS 10-1 and the (GRS) General Record Schedule.
+Different forms of financial records are retained 1-7 years based on specific retention schedules.
 Please refer to VA Record Control Schedule (RCS)10-1, Part Two, Chapter Four- Finance Management Patient medical records are retained for a total of 75 years after the last episode of care.
-(Department of Veterans Affairs

-Site Type: VBA/VHA/NCA or Program Office Length of Retention Record Control Schedule (RCS)10-1, Part Three, Chapter Six-Healthcare Records, Item 6000.1a. and 6000.1d.
-Official Human Resources Personnel File: Folder will be transferred to the National Personnel Records Center (NPRC) within 30 days from the date an employee leaves the VA.
+(Department of Veterans Affairs Record Control Schedule (RCS)10-1, Part Three, Chapter Six- Healthcare Records, Item 6000.1a. through 6000.1d.
+Official Human Resources Personnel File: (Covered under the RCS 10-1 Chapter 3-Civilan Personnel and the (GRS) General Record Schedule 2.2/2.5) Folder will be transferred to the National Personnel Records Center (NPRC) within 30 days from the date an employee leaves the VA.
 NPRC will destroy 65 years after separation from Federal service.
-(Department of Veterans Affairs Record Control Schedule (RCS)10-1, Part Two, Chapter Three- Civilian Personnel, Item No. 3000.1 Office of Information & Technology (OI&T) Records: These records are created, maintained and disposed of in accordance with Department of Veterans Affairs, Office of Information & Technology RCS 005-1.
+(Department of Veterans Affairs Record Control Schedule (RCS)10-1, Part Two, Chapter Three- Civilian Personnel, Item No. 3000.1 Office of Information & Technology (OI&T) Records: (Are covered under the RCS 10-1 Chapter 2 and (GRS) General Record Schedule) These records are created, maintained and disposed of in accordance with Department of Veterans Affairs, Office of Information & Technology.
+VBA All veteran's compensation, pension, and vocational rehabilitation are maintained electronically within the Veterans Benefits Management System.
+No paper veteran claim files are kept at the servicing VA Regional Office.
+Official legal documents (e.g., birth certificates, marriage licenses) are returned to the claimant after digital copies are made for the claimant's record.
+No paper veteran claim files are kept at the servicing VA Regional Office.